Political integration of India: Colonial enclaves

-The integration of the princely states raised the question of the future of the remaining colonial enclaves in India.
+The integration of the princely states raised the question of the future of the remaining colonial enclaves in the Indian subcontinent.
 At independence, the regions of Pondicherry, Karaikal, Yanam, Mahe and Chandernagore were still colonies of France, and Daman and Diu, Dadra and Nagar Haveli and Goa remained colonies of Portugal.
-An agreement between France and India in 1948 provided for an election in France's remaining Indian possessions to choose their political future.
+An agreement between France and India in 1948 provided for an election in France's remaining possessions in South Asia to choose their political future.
 A plebiscite held in Chandernagore on 19 June 1949 resulted in a vote of 7,463 to 114 in favour of being integrated with India.
 It was ceded to India on a de facto basis on 14 August 1949 and de jure on 2 May 1950.
 In the other enclaves, however, the pro-French camp, led by Edouard Goubert, used the administrative machinery to suppress the pro-merger groups.
 Popular discontent rose, and in 1954 demonstrations in Yanam and Mahe resulted in pro-merger groups assuming power.
 A referendum in Pondicherry and Karaikal in October 1954 resulted in a vote in favour of merger, and on 1 November 1954, de facto control over all four enclaves was transferred to the Republic of India.
 A treaty of cession was signed in May 1956, and following ratification by the French National Assembly in May 1962, de jure control of the enclaves was also transferred.